 Medical Databases: The Medical Office Assistant’s Role

 Medical office assistants have many responsibilities related to databases, from knowing how they function to protecting patient privacy.
-But their most vital role is to ensure the data they enter is complete and correct.
+But the most important role of the job is to make sure the data they enter is complete and correct.
+Medical office assistants also support providers by ensuring that accurate and comprehensive data is available for patient care and strategic planning.
 The information in a database is only as useful as what’s entered.
-As the first person to access client records during a visit, you’re the gatekeeper of accuracy.
+As the first person to access client records during a visit, you’re the gatekeeper of accuracy, identifying opportunities for improving data accuracy.

 The Medical Office Administration program prepares students with the skills and training necessary to provide excellent administrative support while working and playing a key role in running an efficient, productive office in a variety of medical and business environments.